 Most recently, the Kubaz species was seen in Season 1, Episode 1 (“Chapter 1: The Mandalorian”) of The Mandalorian.
 An unidentified ferryman appeared on the ice planet Maldo as Din Djarin (Pedro Pascal) was collecting a bounty.

 Did you know John Wayne was involved in a Star Wars movie?
 Do you hope to see more Kubaz characters as the Star Wars universe continues to expand on Disney+ and beyond?
-To learn more John Wayne’s legacy on a daily basis, follow the Official John Wayne Twitter Account.
+To learn more about John Wayne’s legacy on a daily basis, follow the Official John Wayne Twitter Account.